IBM-EPBL/IBM-Project-18407-1659684768/README.md

 - To Know how to build a web application using the Flask framework from python .

+## Pre Requisites :
+Install the following python packages
+  * pip install numpy
+  * pip install pandas
+  * pip install tensorflow==2.3.2
+  * pip install keras==2.3.1
+  * pip install Flask

+## Prior Knowledge :
+You must have prior knowledge of following topics to complete this project.
+  * Deep Learning Concepts
+  * CNN
+  * VGG16
+  * ResNet-50
+  * Inception-V3
+  * Xception
+  * Flask :-
+    *  *Flask is a popular Python web framework, meaning it is a third-party Python library used for developing web applications.*

 # PROJECT FLOW :